cjdrake/pyeda/doc/source/expr.rst

 ..
 NOTE::
    The previous syntax is starting to get a bit cumbersome.
-   For a more powerful method of creating multi-dimensional bit vectors, use the ``bitvec`` function.
+   For a more powerful method of creating multi-dimensional arrays, use the ``exprvars`` function.

 Complements
 -----------